ftell() in C with example

-long ftell(FILE *pointer)
+long ftell(FILE *stream);

-“Someone over there is calling you.
+Someone over there is calling you.
 We are going for work.
-Take care of yourself.” (without the quotes)
+Take care of yourself.

-This article is contributed by Hardik Gaur.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.